bubsy21-dev/cluster-template/README.md

 # ⛵ Cluster Template

 Welcome to my template designed for deploying a single Kubernetes cluster.
 Whether you're setting up a cluster at home on bare-metal or virtual machines (VMs), this project aims to simplify the process and make Kubernetes more accessible.
-This template is inspired by onedr0p [cluster-template](https://github.com/onedr0p/cluster-template) repository, providing a practical starting point for anyone interested in managing their own Kubernetes environment.
+This template is HEAVILY based on a [fork](https://github.com/ajaykumar4/cluster-template) of the onedr0p [cluster-template](https://github.com/onedr0p/cluster-template) repository, providing a practical starting point for anyone interested in managing their own Kubernetes environment.

 At its core, this project leverages [makejinja](https://github.com/mirkolenz/makejinja), a powerful tool for rendering templates.
 By reading configuration files—such as [cluster.yaml](./cluster.sample.yaml) and [nodes.yaml](./nodes.sample.yaml)—Makejinja generates the necessary configurations to deploy a Kubernetes cluster with the following features: